Man charged with killing 3-year-old girl in Austin

-Terrence Space, 23, is charged with a felony count of first-degree murder, according to Chicago police.
+Just after midnight, Space called his girlfriend and told her Lehlani wouldn't wake up, prosecutors said.
+The mother ran back to the home, found her daughter unresponsive and called 911.

+Space told her he couldn't be there when cops arrived and ran out the back door, prosecutors said.

-Lehleni Edwards was found unresponsive in bed about 12:30 a.m.
-Sept.
-4 in the 1000 block of North Lockwood Avenue, police and the Cook County medical examiner's office said.
-She was taken to West Suburban Medical Center in Oak Park, where she died at 1:21 a.m.
+Lehlani was taken to West Suburban Medical Center in Oak Park, where she was pronounced dead at 1:21 a.m., officials said.

-An autopsy found she died of multiple injuries from child abuse and ruled her death a homicide, according to the medical examiner's office.

-Space, who lives in Austin, was arrested at 2:53 p.m. that day in southwest suburban Bolingbrook, police said.
+Space, who lives in Austin, was arrested in southwest suburban Bolingbrook, according to police.

-He appeared in court Sunday and was ordered held on $1 million bail, according to the Cook County sheriff's office and court records.
-He is due back in court on Tuesday.

 The Illinois Department of Children and Family Services is investigating the girl's death, a spokesperson for the department said.